pivotal-cf/docs-phd-ds/troubleshooting.md

 ---
-title: Troubleshooting a PHD Cluster Instance
+title: Troubleshooting a Pivotal HD Service Instance
 ---

 <p>This section discusses tools and procedures you can use to diagnose problems with a Pivotal HD cluster instance. </p>
-<p>If you need to access a virtual machine in your Pivotal HD cluster or if you need to access the virtual machine that runs Pivotal HD Data Services, you can use Pivotal CF Ops Manager to display the necessary credentials and URLs.
+<p>If you need to access a virtual machine in your Pivotal HD cluster or if you need to access the virtual machine that runs Pivotal HD Service, you can use Pivotal CF Ops Manager to display the necessary credentials and URLs.
 Ops Manager also displays the status of each virtual machine and enables you to download its log files. </p>
 <ul>
 <li><a
     href="#creds">Locating credentials and URLS of virtual machines in a cluster</a></li>